Get insider access

 4. Best Budget Router For Streaming

 If you're on a budget, we recommend the TP-Link Archer AX20.
 It's a Wi-Fi 6 router that delivers more than adequate speed and range performance, especially considering its price.
-It can reach speeds up to 700Mbps when close to it and has decent range, too, delivering solid speeds up to 100 feet away.
+It can reach speeds up to 700Mbps when close to it and has a decent range, too, delivering solid speeds up to 100 feet away.
 It's more than suitable for streaming 4k HDR content, even with multiple simultaneous users.
 If you need more range, it's also compatible with OneMesh, so you can create a mesh network with any range extender that supports it.

 Like our mid-range pick, the TP-Link Archer AX55, this router has a conventional design with four external antennas and a relatively small footprint, so it's easy to place in your home, but it's not the most attractive-looking model.
 Its other major drawback is that it doesn't support Dynamic Frequency Selection (DFS), so it can't access DFS-only channels, which would help its speeds in congested wireless environments like apartment buildings.